Plagiarism: Self-plagiarism

-The reuse of significant, identical, or nearly identical portions of one's own work without acknowledging that one is doing so or citing the original work is sometimes described as "self-plagiarism"; the term "recycling fraud" has also been used to describe this practice.
-Articles of this nature are often referred to as duplicate or multiple publication.
-In addition there can be a copyright issue if copyright of the prior work has been transferred to another entity.
+The reuse of significant, identical, or nearly identical portions of one's own work without acknowledging that one is doing so or citing the original work is sometimes described as self-plagiarism or recycling fraud.
+Scholarly articles of this nature are often referred to as duplicate or multiple publication.

 Self-plagiarism is considered a serious ethical issue in settings where someone asserts that a publication consists of new material, such as in publishing or factual documentation.
 It does not apply to public-interest texts, such as social, professional, and cultural opinions usually published in newspapers and magazines.

-In academic fields, self-plagiarism occurs when authors reuse portions of their own published and copyrighted work in subsequent publications, but without attributing the previous publication.
 Identifying self-plagiarism is often difficult because limited reuse of material is accepted both legally (as fair use) and ethically.

-Many people (mostly, but not limited to critics of copyright and "intellectual property") do not believe it is possible to plagiarize oneself.
+In addition, there can be a copyright issue if copyright of the prior work has been transferred to another entity.
+Many people (mostly, but not limited to critics of copyright and intellectual property) do not believe it is possible to plagiarize oneself.
 Critics of the concepts of plagiarism and copyright may use the idea of self-plagiarism as a reductio ad absurdum argument.

 Contested definition

 Miguel Roig has written at length about the topic of self-plagiarism and his definition of self-plagiarism as using previously disseminated work is widely accepted among scholars of the topic.
-However, the term "self-plagiarism" has been challenged as being self-contradictory, an oxymoron, and on other grounds.
+However, the term self-plagiarism has been challenged as being self-contradictory, an oxymoron, and on other grounds.

 For example, Stephanie J. Bird argues that self-plagiarism is a misnomer, since by definition plagiarism concerns the use of others' material.
 Bird identifies the ethical issues of "self-plagiarism" as those of "dual or redundant publication".
-She also notes that in an educational context, "self-plagiarism" refers to the case of a student who resubmits "the same essay for credit in two different courses."
+She also notes that in an educational context, self-plagiarism refers to the case of a student who resubmits "the same essay for credit in two different courses."
 As David B. Resnik clarifies, "Self-plagiarism involves dishonesty but not intellectual theft."